MlgmXyysd/OnePlus-6-Beta-Modified/README.md

 * OnePlus 6T features for OnePlus 6
 * Kill package install security check
 * Official system update support
-* Remove ads and virus app from XiaoJiaROM fully
 * And more...

 ## Note